Andidy/Andidy.github.io/engine/_posts/2021-07-26-considering-engines-structure.md

 ---
 layout: post
-title: Engine: Considering engine's structure before moving forward
+title: Engine Considering engine's structure before moving forward
 ---

 Currently engine’s code is structured in a way similar to the way object-oriented classes are defined.